Title: Clubhouse - A social platform for live audio conversations

 Clubhouse is a audio centric social media platform that has gotten a lot of buzz since it rolled out to invited folk early 2020.
 Think of it as a way for groups to create and share live audio podcasts (called Rooms) within Clubs.
 Clubs: allow people to establish social rules; name people as Administrators, Moderators, or Members.
 Rooms can be private to people explicitly invited (a 'Closed' or private room); open only to people who the Moderators of the Room Follow (a 'Social' Room); open to anyone on Clubhouse (an 'Open' room).
 A Club Member can be granted the right to create Rooms 'under the banner of the Club' which are open only to Club Members, or people invited by a Room Moderator.
 If you spend a little time tuning and tweaking, you'll end up with an audio feed of pod-cast like events that you can browse and listen to in the background - like talk radio - listening more carefully when something important or interesting is being said.
 Occasionally you'll stumble into something very interesting - possibly unique.

 As of Feb 2021, Clubhouse requires an iPhone/iPad and an invitation from a current Clubhouse Member.
-You can also download and install the Clubhouse app to add your name to the waitlist.
+[If you have an Android phone and an iPad you can register with your Android number, then download and use Clubhouse on an iPad, referencing the same phone number] You can also download and install the Clubhouse app to add your name to the waitlist.
 A Member with an unused Invitation can also invite you in - but Invitations are scarce and only granted to Members on an ad-hoc basis.
 You may also find yourself at the front of the queue if your name and phone number are listed in the contacts a Clubhouse member optionally shares with Clubhouse.
 This allows self-nomination of new members (you must still be approved by a Member).
 Clubhouse also uses this to also suggest people you already know who you might want to Follow or Invite to Clubhouse.
 I'd advise you to share your contacts when you start using Clubhouse.
 You can turn off Contact sharing later, and turn it on only when you want to allow Clubhouse to offer suggestions or check status of your contacts.

 Although the iPhone/iPad App is written in English, Clubhouse is becoming a hot ticket in Japan, Korea, China and Europe.
 Rooms and Clubs with titles and descriptions written in non-English languages are your only clue that conversations in that Room are generally in that language.
 Clubhouse will be adding internationalization and UX support to allow you to declare the language you speak, and the languages spoken in a Room to enable automatic filtering.